 Audit PPC Traffic for Maximum Results

 It’s common for business owners and busy employees to create their own PPC strategy.
 From there, they set up their PPC ad campaigns, and find themselves caught in the chaos of other tasks.
-We know first-hand businesses can be demanding!
+We know first-hand that businesses can be demanding!

-We’re here to guide you through auditing your PPC traffic for best results.
+We’re here to guide you through auditing your PPC traffic for the best results.
 You will be able to streamline the process and get back to your busy schedule!

 Ensure Google Analytics is Properly Linked

-The first item to check off your audit list, is determining if your Google analytics account is properly linked to the correct Google Ads account.
+The first item to check off your audit list is determining if your Google Analytics account is properly linked to the correct Google Ads account.
 You will want to make sure that your ads account is linked at the property level.

 To do this, go into Google Analytics.
 Navigate to Acquisition > Google Ads > Campaign.
-Here you will get an overview of each of your current campaigns, along with KPI’s, cost, CPC, clicks etc.
+Here you will get an overview of each of your current campaigns, along with KPIs, cost, CPC, clicks, etc.